yaroslava96/3D_detonation_isosurfaces_interactive/README.md

 ## Jet-induced Mach stem bifurcation in three-dimensional in-phase cellular structure detonation

-**Yaroslava Poroshyna, S. She-Ming Lau-Chapdelaine, Gabriel Ciccarelli**
+**Yaroslava Poroshyna-1, S. She-Ming Lau-Chapdelaine-1,2, Gabriel Ciccarelli-1**

-Department of Mechanical and Materials Engineering, Queen's University, Kingston, Ontario, Canada
+1-Department of Mechanical and Materials Engineering, Queen's University, Kingston, Ontario, Canada 2-Department of Chemistry and Chemical Engineering, Royal Military College of Canada, 11 General Crerar Crescent, Kingston, Ontario, Canada

-Submitted to the *Proceedings of the Combustion Institute*
+Prepared to be submitted to the *Proceedings of the Combustion Institute*, 2026

 ---